SnakeFist007/puzzle-of-personality/source/content/Type 3 - The Performer.md

 - can be seductive but often fear they won't be able to live up to the image they are projecting
 - possess a strong desire for intimacy, but fear deep emotional connection

-⟶ This Three may resemble 2 or 7, due to their emotional hunger and seductive expressiveness.
+⟶ This Three may resemble a Two or a Seven, due to their emotional hunger and seductive expressiveness.

 ### Blind Spot